Butalbital, aspirin, caffeine, and codeine (Oral)

 Tell your doctor if you have ever had any unusual or allergic reaction to butalbital, aspirin, caffeine, and codeine or any other medicines.
 Also tell your health care professional if you have any other types of allergies, such as to foods, dyes, preservatives, or animals.
 For non-prescription products, read the label or package ingredients carefully.

 Appropriate studies performed to date have not demonstrated geriatric-specific problems that would limit the usefulness of butalbital, aspirin, caffeine, and codeine combination in the elderly.
-However, elderly patients are more likely to have age-related kidney problems, which may require caution and an adjustment in the dose for patients receiving butalbital, aspirin, caffeine, and codeine.
+However, elderly patients are more likely to have age-related lung, liver, kidney, or heart problems, which may require caution and an adjustment in the dose for patients receiving butalbital, aspirin, caffeine, and codeine.

 Although certain medicines should not be used together at all, in other cases two different medicines may be used together even if an interaction might occur.
 In these cases, your doctor may want to change the dose, or other precautions may be necessary.
 When you are taking butalbital, aspirin, caffeine, and codeine, it is especially important that your healthcare professional know if you are taking any of the medicines listed below.
 The following interactions have been selected on the basis of their potential significance and are not necessarily all-inclusive.